affrentice/sti-hub-frontend/README.md

 ## Overview

 This repository contains a frontend monorepo for the `sti-hub-frontend`, which consists of frontend applications located under the `src/` directory and an `infra/` directory for infrastructure-related components.
-The architecture is designed to facilitate autonomous development, deployment, and management of each service, allowing for rapid innovation and iteration.
+The architecture is designed to facilitate autonomous development, deployment, and management of each application, allowing for rapid innovation and iteration.

 ## Project Structure